stuccopotamus/Where-to-next/README.md

 The dataset aggregates public data from a travel review [website](https://www.kaggle.com/datasets/furkanima/worldwide-travel-cities-ratings-and-climate).

-### Data Cleaning & Exploration
+### Data Cleaning & Preparation

 .json files were made into columns and non-existing countries were added to existing ones ([python code](code/cities_cleaning.py)), then [data exploration](code/cities_exploration.ipynb) was carried out for dataset familiarization purposes.
+Ultimately, data preparation for visualization was conducted in [python](code/cities_preparation.py).

 ### Data Structure